A unified concept of the degree of ill-posedness for compact and non-compact linear operator equations in Hilbert spaces under the auspices of the spectral theorem: The spectral theorem as a tool for defining the degree of ill-posedness also in the non-compact case

 since $\kappa$ is real-valued and $W$ unitary.
 Furthermore, the computation

 shows that the adjoint of $\tilde W$ is given by $\tilde W^* = M_{\kappa^{-\frac12} }\circ W^* $.
 This yields finally

 \end{proof}

-\begin{rem}{\rm The above non-uniqueness will lead to severe problems when defining the degree of ill-posedness for non-compact $T$.
+\begin{rem}{\rm The above non-uniqueness will lead to severe problems when defining the degree of ill-posedness for {equations with} non-compact $T$, {but also in the compact case it brings in a subjective factor}.
 To illustrate this, recall that our definition of the degree of ill-posedness for compact operators via the counting function $\Phi$ from \eqref{eq:Phidisc} explicitly relies on the {\sl counting measure} $\mu_{disc}=\#$ in \eqref{eq:Phidisc}.
 If we allow for other measures, we will obtain completely different asymptotical behaviors of $\Phi$.
 As an example we next consider a history match problem.} \end{rem}

 \begin{ex}[Periodic backwards heat equation] {\rm